athabdelhak/Automatic-License-Plate-Recognition-ALPR-/README.md

 ## Note
 * The project was supposed to be submitted in May, but a bit of laziness took over and some extra features were added.
 It was also presented as a project at ENSTI Algeria by a group of three people, and I am the person responsible for writing the code and connecting it with all the necessary hardware.
+* Go to tag v1.0 to install yolov8 model

 ## SETUP :